alejandrobabio/nested_strong_parameters/README.md

 ## Usage

 In your models use `strong_fields` to define the whitelist of fields that can be updated by params.
 If a model accepts nested attributes for `some_model`, add the field `<some_model>_attributes`.
 Also you can set a role with :as option, and works fine with STI.
 Yes, just like we used to do with protected_attributes.
+And an array parameter must be write in the same fashion at we do with strong_parameters.

 And then use on permit this way: `params.permit(<Model>.whitelist)`